RooneyMcNibNug/RG35XX-SP/README.md

 After some hours of gaming, I found the designed shortkeys were pretty bad for handling Save States, and I just started using **`MENU + X` > Save State/Load State** to manage this type of thing via RetroArch.
 I found this a much more pleasant experience.

+## Achievements

+It requires wifi to be configured and on, but you can set up Retro Achievements within RetroArch if you have an account at https://retroachievements.org

+YOu can do this by going to **Apps > RetroArch > Settings > Achievements** and then put in your login information.

+Please note that RA does not seem to cache any progress you make with achievements when you are not connected to wifi or if your connection is severed, so its a bit finnicky in that way.

+## Handling with care

+I know this is a clamshell and inherently a great way to keep the screen safe from damage, but I can be clumsy sometimes..
+I don't want to buy a case really, so I thought about even just getting some decent fabric and sewing it up into a little pouch for the XX-SP.
+For now, I am using a beer coozie for when I throw this in my backpack.
+No, I'm not jopking.
+This doubles as a decent layer of protection for the hardware while also keeps my fingers dry if I want to have a can of something while gaming 😄

 ## Go play some games!

 This device is great.
 I recommend [picking one up](https://anbernic.com/products/rg35xxsp) if you have the means.